 Purchasers of motor vehicles in Florida may donate their sales tax to scholarship-funding organizations (SFOs), nonprofits that provide private school scholarships victims of bullying and violence in public schools.

+Scholarship-funding organizations must fund scholarships using a rate of Florida’s unweighted fulltime equivalent amount.
+Students in grades K–5 receive 85 percent of this amount ($6,519).
+Those in grades 6–8 receive 92 percent ($6,815).
+High school students in grades 9–12 receive 96 percent ($7,111).
 Students who use the program to transfer to an out-of-district public school are eligible for transportation reimbursement up to $750.
-Scholarship-granting organizations will award scholarships on a first-come, first-served basis, with priority granted to renewing students.
+SFOs will award scholarships on a first-come, first-served basis, with priority granted to renewing students.
 SFOs may use up to 3 percent of contributions for administrative purposes.

 Qualifying incidents may occur within a school building, on school property, at any school-related or school-sponsored program or activity, while riding the bus or while waiting at a bus stop.
 Students attending public charter schools are not eligible.